ayoussef-insight/self-hosted-agents/README.md

 ### Pre-requisites

 #### Azure Service Principal
-To deploy azure resources you need an a service principal with enough permissions on the target Azure Subscription or Resource Group.
+To deploy azure resources you need a service principal with sufficient permissions on the target Azure Subscription or Resource Group.
 Then, generate a secret and be sure to copy the token and store it in a secure location, as it cannot be viewed again later.

 #### Personal Access Token (PAT)
 A personal access token (PAT) contains your security credentials for Github.
-It will be used by the self-hosted runner to call Github API to generate a self-hosted runner registration token.
+It will be used by the self-hosted runner to call Github API to generate a self-hosted runner's registration token.

 To create a new PAT:
 - Log in to your GitHub account.